 Refreshing selection of pub walks Wales, UK We’ve got the scenery.
 You’ve got the urge to stretch your legs.
 Just add some modest planning to discover some of the best walks in Wales because the refreshment en route is as appealing as the countryside.
 A Llangollen History Trail Dee Valley, near Llangollen, North Wales Borderlands Medieval churches, castle ruins, views over the Dee valley and (mostly) easy walking – there’s much to recommend on the Llangollen History Trail.
 With luck you may see otters by the Horseshoe Falls.
-No problem if not – good food and relaxation by the canal are guaranteed at the Cornmill pub in Llangollen.
-Search for walking operators in North Wales Borderlands B Abergynolwyn, Snowdonia Dysynni Valley, Snowdonia A walk through slate quarrying history as much as the gorgeous Talyllyn and Dysynni valleys beneath Cader Idris.
-Your walk starts at Abergynolwyn, a former slate village centred around the Railway Inn, then circuits Foel Cae’rberllan hill.
-To make a day of it catch the steam train up from Nant Gwernol.
-Search for more walking operators in Snowdonia C Moelfre to Traeth Coch Anglesey Lifeboat Day at Moelfre, Anglesey by John C D Head south on a well-marked trail.
+No problem if not – good food and relaxation by the canal are guaranteed at the Corn Mill pub in Llangollen.
+B Abergynolwyn, Snowdonia Dysynni Valley, Snowdonia A walk through slate quarrying history as much as the gorgeous Talyllyn and Dysynni valleys beneath the shadow of Cader Idris.
+Your walk starts at Abergynolwyn, a former slate village centred around the Railway Inn, then circuits Foel Caerberllan hill.
+You can walk the first section, or make a day of it and catch the Talyllyn Railway steam train to Nant Gwernol.
+C Moelfre to Traeth Coch Anglesey Lifeboat Day at Moelfre, Anglesey by John C D Head south on a well-marked trail.
 Look for seals, paddle at Traeth Bychan and go past Castell Mawr’s limestone knuckle to reach Red Wharf Bay.
 You’re here for the lovely Ship Inn and a grand spread of beach and Snowdonia.
 Bus 62 from Belnllech makes the return if your legs can’t.
 Search for walking operators in Anglesey D Porthdinllaen, Llyn Peninsula Ty Coch Inn at Porth Dinllaen, Llyn Peninsula, Snowdonia One of Wales’s most famous pubs, Ty Coch, a National Trust-listed hamlet and no cars in sight.
 What’s not to like about Porth Dinallaen headland?
 Within a mile or so of parking in Mofra you’ll have a drink in hand.
 Yr Eifl’s peaks are spread across the bay, your feet are in the sea and all is well with the world.
 Search for walking operators in Snowdonia E Maenclochog circuit, Pembrokeshire Tafarn Sinc pub in the Preseli Hills, Pembrokeshire Walkers have strode the Preseli Hills for millennia.
 The Golden Road, a Neolithic trade route, takes you into a moorland littered with standing stones (and where Stonehenge was quarried).
 The goal is Foel Cwmcerwyn, the highpoint of these hills.
 The Tafarn Sinc pub built of corrugated iron runs it a close second.
 Search for walking operators in Pembrokeshire F Abereiddy, Pembrokeshire The Blue Lagoon early morning from Abereiddy on the path to Porthgain, Pembrokeshire by ALAMO2008 One of Pembrokeshire’s finest coasts with a pub midway – this ticks all boxes.
 Beyond the Blue Lagoon at Abereiddy are hidden beaches, spectacular scenery and seals before local nosh at the Sloop Inn, a cheerful nautical shack in Porthgain.
 To return, swish back across fields or double-back and revel in new views going south.
 Search for walking operators in Pembrokeshire G Cleddau Estuary, Pembrokeshire Boats on the Cleddau River near Lawrenny, Pembrokeshire Come here for hidden Pembrokeshire.
-Choose either a short estuary circuit from Lawrenny – past waterbirds and through ancient oak woods via the Lawrenny Arms on the quay – or extend it with the Landsker Borderlands Trail upstream to the Creswell Arms.
+Choose either a short estuary circuit from Lawrenny – past waterbirds and through ancient oak woods via the Lawrenny Arms on the quay – or extend it with the Landsker Borderlands Trail upstream to the Cresselly Arms.
 There’s no food but you can’t beat this traditional pub for peace.
-Search for walking operators in Pembrokeshire H Hay-on-Wye, Brecon Beacons Hay-on-Wye in Powys, Mid Wales by MJ_100 With a terrain of river valleys and soft green hills, this easy circuit into the farmland around Hay-on-Wye makes ideal Sunday strolling.
+H Hay-on-Wye, Brecon Beacons Hay-on-Wye in Powys, Mid Wales by MJ_100 With a terrain of river valleys and soft green hills, this easy circuit into the farmland around Hay-on-Wye makes ideal Sunday strolling.
 You’ll track the river then ascend for gorgeous views en route to the historic village of Clyro and the Baskerville Arms.
 Walk up an appetite or walk off lunch.
 Search for walking operators in Hay-on-Wye I Monknash to Nash Point, Glamorgan The Plough & Harrow beer garden, Monknash, Glamorgan Begin at the Plough & Harrow in Monknash and take Cwm Nash valley to discover the finest bit of coast no one knows; a long beach beneath cliffs studded with fossils.
 If the tide is in a cliff path still gets you to Nash Point, where a tea-hut waits before your return inland… perhaps via The Horseshoe Inn at Marcross.
-Search for walking operators in the Glamorgan Heritage Coast J A Beddgelert Circuit, Snowdonia Beddgelert village and stream, Snowdonia by HuwNeath Much of Snowdonia’s appeal in around four hours.
+J A Beddgelert Circuit, Snowdonia Beddgelert village and stream, Snowdonia by HuwNeath Much of Snowdonia’s appeal in around four hours.
 There’s one of its prettiest villages to start, then the Fisherman’s Path through Aberglaslyn Gorge where kayakers ride the rapids.
 You want mountain scenery too, so we ascend Cwm Bychan for views into the heart of Snowdonia.
 After which a pint in the Tanronnen Inn at Beddgelert is well-deserved.
 Search for walking operators in Snowdonia Enjoy this?
-Share it with friends Related items North Wales attractions Where to go and what to see during your adventure across the lands and seas of North Wales.
-Walks in North Wales Explore the soaring mountains and refreshing coastal walks of North Wales.
-Wales on Film Wales has been host to hundreds of films.
-Here are some of those scene-stealing performances.
-Summit Adventure Mountains define the Welsh landscape.
-Here are ten of the best places to stop and admire them.
-5 coastal bird sounds Discover five evocative bird sounds that you might hear on your coastal journey.
-Glorious coastal views Walkers, photographers, explorers and fossil hunters will love our wonderful coastal scenery.
+Share it with friends Related items Walks in North Wales Explore the soaring mountains and refreshing coastal walks of North Wales.
+North Wales attractions Where to go and what to see during your adventure across the lands and seas of North Wales.
+Round with a hound Nothing says ‘welcome’ like a pub with a dog fast asleep by the fire.
+Round with a hound Nothing says ‘welcome’ like a pub with a dog fast asleep by the fire.
+Wales’ National Trails Lace up your boots: four waymarked long-distance routes that offer inspirational walking.
+Great escapes for walkers Discover the five regions that provide a wonderful weekend – or week – on the trail.